How Outdoor Conditions Affect Indoor Moisture

 Key Takeaways

-• Managing airflow and sealing can reduce the impact of outdoor moisture.
+- Improving air sealing, drainage, ventilation, and humidity control can reduce the impact of outdoor moisture.